Plus, 3 ways to use picture books to build social-emotional literacy

 Through this experience of co-regulation, Jack is developing emotional literacy.
 He is also, with his mum’s help, building the foundations of the emotional regulation skills he will use throughout his life.

-As he grows, it’s likely he will be able to:
+Because of these experiences, as he grows, it’s likely Jack will be able to:

 - calm himself in difficult situations;